eclipse-basyx/basyx-python-sdk/CONTRIBUTING.md

 to https://github.com/eclipse-basyx/basyx-python-sdk/issues and click "**New Issue**".

 The first step for a good issue is a descriptive title.
-The title is a brief description of the issue, ideally 72 characters or less.
-In order to achieve this, use imperative.
+The title is a brief description of the issue, ideally 72 characters or fewer using imperative language.
-Furthermore, if a specific file is affected by whatever the issue is about, please mention it at the beginning of the issue title.
+Furthermore, if you know which module is the cause of your issue, please mention it at the beginning of the issue title.

 Here are some example for a good title: